 Phenology is the study of periodic plant and animal life cycle events and how these are influenced by seasonal and inter-annual variations in climate, as well as habitat factors (such as elevation).
-Budbreak of the horse chestnut in Geneva 1808-2015

 Wikipedia, 4 Mar.
 2014

 Phenology is governed, or limited, by: